Mes-ser/lidl-SmartHome-Hub/README.md

 Now you can use Binwalk to see whats inside this image, but for me it didn't work.
 `binwalk` was discovering a lot of zlib file headers and automatic extraction was absolute mess - After a lot of try and error I flashed dumped image (Don't know why...) and bricked my HUB (Maybe somewhere I changed something)
 Long story short - Puchased second HUB and started again but this time I was more carefull.
->In meantime learned that binwalk has some issues with exctractiong some kind of images After dumping new image I used `extract.py` to extract individual images which gave me:
+>In meantime learned that binwalk has some issues when maching file headers

+After dumping new image I used `extract.py` to extract individual images which gave me:
 - boot+cfg offset=0x0 size=0x20000 erasesize=0x10000
 Assumed bootloader and config for realtek chip.